-- 6.1 Pets are not permitted in buildings at any time without prior authorization, but dogs are permitted outdoors on university property as long as: - 6.1.1 The dog is kept on a harness, leash, or other tether and is under the control and possession of the owner at all times. - 6.1.2 The dog owner cleans up and properly disposes waste from the dog. - 6.1.3 The dog has proof of current immunization against disease, including rabies, distemper, and parvovirus. - 6.1.4 The dog wears a current rabies vaccination tag.
+- 6.1 Pets are not permitted in buildings at any time without prior authorization, but dogs are permitted outdoors on university property as long as: - 6.1.1 The dog is kept on a harness, leash, or other tether and is always under the control of the owner. - 6.1.2 The dog owner cleans up and properly disposes of waste from the dog. - 6.1.3 The dog has proof of current immunization against disease, including rabies, distemper, and parvovirus. - 6.1.4 The dog wears a current rabies vaccination tag.